 Their anthem is “Goodnight, Irene.”
 Apparently this started in the 60s, when they sang it to taunt opposing fans who were leaving early because they were getting whipped.
 It stuck and is still their signature today.
 Here is a fun compilation of their fans singing it at various grounds:

 Bristol City, of course, but they rarely play.
-They haven’t been in the same league since 2001, and since then they have played three times, in the minor League Trophy; City won all three times.
+They haven’t been in the same league since 2001, and since then they have played three times, in the minor League Trophy; City won two of those times, and Rovers won the other over two legs to make the Final.
+Rickie Lambert (later of Southampton and Liverpool) got the cracking winner, igniting “Gas Mania” according to the second part of this video:

 Otherwise, they have their West Country neighbors like Swindon Town, Plymouth Argyle, Exeter City and Yeovil Town.
 They also don’t like nearby Cardiff, but hardly ever play them, either.